 Creating summer memories, roasting s’mores around a fire pit, and staying up way too late while the adults chat away is something of a childhood right in my book.
 Having a space that’s comfy for the grown-ups to sit and fun for the kids to play around can be easy to manage with a couple simple tips.

-1. Have a few different kinds of seats.
+1. Provide a few different kinds of seats.

 I’ve learned from past experience that different folks like different seats.
 You have the moms of toddlers who need to jump up every other second, the grandparents who want to sit back and relax, and a bunch of us in the middle who are happy to lounge with a pretty drink in hand.
 To create our perfect s’more fire pit, I included a lounge-y Adirondack chair that you just sink into and never want to get up from, a set of vintage-inspired gliders to sit up in to chat, and a loveseat in which to spread out and relax.